vikassinhaAI/FinalProjectBuildingAI/README.md

 ## Summary

-A quiz based revision system for students especially targetting studends appearing for class Xth CBSE exam in India.
+A quiz based revision system for students especially targetting students appearing for class Xth CBSE exam in India.
 The tool will ask questions in a fun manner so that revision doesn't become a chore.
 Quirky questions and funny answers can go a long way to make the students retain the answer.
 The student can ask for a hint and we will design the hint to make him associate the concept with the question being asked.